Logic of Hypotheses: from Zero to Full Knowledge in Neurosymbolic Integration: Experiments

 \paragraph{Datasets.} We use 12 classification benchmarks from the UCI Machine Learning Repository, available with CC-BY 4.0 license.
-They were previously employed in \citet{mllp} for evaluating MLLP.
-As a preprocessing step, we adopt the same data discretization and binarization procedure as in \citet{mllp}: the recursive minimal entropy partitioning algorithm \citep{Dougherty1995}, followed by one-hot-encoding.
-Datasets' references and properties are available in Appendix \ref{app:datasets}.
+They were previously employed in \cite{mllp} for evaluating MLLP/CRS, a state-of-the-art rule-learning model using product fuzzy logic.
+As a preprocessing step, we adopt the same data discretization and binarization procedure as in \cite{mllp}: the recursive minimal entropy partitioning algorithm \cite{Dougherty1995}, followed by one-hot-encoding.

 \paragraph{Models.} In our model, we alternate conjunctive and disjunctive layers without negations.
 The choice between using neurons of type (\ref{eq:neurons}) or neurons of type (\ref{eq:neurons2}) is performed by the hyperparameters' tuning, together with the rest of the architecture (number and size of layers, and whether to start with a conjunctive or a disjunctive layer).
-We compare our model against Differentiable Logic Networks (DLN) \citep{petersen2022deep}, the aforementioned MLLP \citep{mllp}, and the rules extracted from it, which are called CRS.
+We compare our model against Differentiable Logic Networks (DLN) \cite{petersen2022deep}, the aforementioned MLLP \cite{mllp}, and the rules extracted from it, which are called CRS.
 Note that for DLN we report the performance of the continuous model, which is generally higher than the discretized one.
 Instead, Gödel semantics ensures our model behaves identically before and after binarization, and CRS corresponds to the post-hoc binarization of MLLP.
 We also consider commonly used machine learning baselines: Decision Trees (DT), Random Forests (RF), XGBoost and standard fully-connected Neural Networks (NN).

 Five of the twelve datasets have more than two classes, and we want to treat multi-class predictions as mutually exclusive output propositions.
 Therefore, in our model, we apply a reparameterization to the final layer, to guarantee that exactly one output per example exceeds the threshold value $0.5$---the output of the predicted class.
 This is analogous to the procedure used before for designing the weights of a choice operator, but does not require the addition of noise.
 Concretely, let $z_i$ be the logits of the outputs $o_i$ produced by the outmost layer---each one corresponding to a different class.
 Each logit gets shifted by subtracting the mean $\bar z$ of the two largest $z_i$'s.
 The resulting $z_i-\bar z$ values---of which, by construction, one and only one is positive---are then outputted through a sigmoid activation.